openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         company, institution or individual that agrees not to assert its patents against the Linux System, creating an umbrella of protection for its members.
 >
-> We view an OIN license as one of the key methods through which open source
+> â€œWe view an OIN license as one of the key methods through which open source
-          innovators can deter patent aggression, said Adriaan de Groot, vice president of KDE.
-We are committed to freedom of action in Linux, and in taking a license we help to address the threat from companies that support proprietary platforms to the exclusion of open source initiatives, and whose behaviors reflect a disdain for inventiveness and collaboration.
+          innovators can deter patent aggression,â€ said Adriaan de Groot, vice president of KDE. â€œWe are committed to freedom of action in Linux, and in taking a license we help to address the threat from companies that support proprietary platforms to the exclusion of open source initiatives, and whose behaviors reflect a disdain for inventiveness and collaboration.â€
 >
-> Given its leadership in creating a user-friendly computing experience, including
+> â€œGiven its leadership in creating a user-friendly computing experience, including
-          its advanced graphical desktop for the Linux community, we are pleased to have KDE become a licensee, said Keith Bergelt, CEO of Open Invention Network.
-By doing so, KDE affirms its continued support for open source.
-We applaud their foresight in taking this step to support both itself and the open source community broadly.
+          its advanced graphical desktop for the Linux community, we are pleased to have KDE become a licensee,â€ said Keith Bergelt, CEO of Open Invention Network. â€œBy doing so, KDE affirms its continued support for open source.
+We applaud their foresight in taking this step to support both itself and the open source community broadly.â€
 >
 > While KDE maintains our position against software patents, this development provides an
         additional safety net for KDE when it comes to the risks Free Software is facing from such